De-Panther/unity-webxr-export/docs/troubleshooting-faq.md

 ## Will it work on mobile?

-The package targets desktop VR browsers.
-Mobile device support is limited and not recommended.
+The WebVR Assets package targets desktop VR browsers.
+Mobile VR browser support is limited and not recommended at this time due to the performance and memory limitations of the Unity WebGL player on mobile browsers.
+Although we have had some luck running on Android devices, Safari on IOS fails to load.
+We are investigate ways to make the exporter more useable on mobile.

 Please see [compatibility section](../README.md) for more information.

-We have gotten it to run on Android devices, but performance is an issue and were still investigating ways to make it more useable.

 ## Can I use these components in production?